enjoyneering/BH1750FVI/README.md

 - Arduino ESP8266
 - Arduino STM32

-*Sensor returns 0, if there is a communication error has occurred
+*Library returns 0, if there is a communication error has occurred

 **This option is used to compensate the influence of the optical filter.
 For example, when transmission rate of optical window is 50% (measurement result becomes 0.5 times lower), influence of optical window is ignored by changing sensor sensitivity from default 1.0 to 2.0 times